WONDERlust91/WONDERlust91.github.io/source/_posts/rust-the-rust-programming-language.md

 | 64-bit  | `i64`   | `u64`    |
 | 128-bit | `i128`  | `u128`   |
 | arch    | `isize` | `usize`  |

-Each variant can be either signed or unsigned and has an explicit size. _Signed_ and _unsigned_ refer to whether it's possible for the number to be negative—in other words, whether the number needs to have a sign with it (signed) or whether it will only ever be positive and can therefore be represented without a sign (unsigned).

 Each signed variant can store numbers from -2^(n - 1) to 2^(n - 1) - 1 inclusive, where _n_ is the number of bits that variant uses.
 So an `i8` can store numbers from -2^7 to 2^7 - 1, which equals -128 to 127.